Is there a physical continuum?: Introduction

 \section{Introduction}

 Real numbers were first discussed by Descartes, who noted that some polinomials have roots that are not rational.~\cite{Domski:2021} Later it was also proven that real numbers (members of the set $\mathbb{R}$) are either rational (members of the set $\mathbb{Q}$) or irrational, and the cardinality of the set of rational numbers is countable ($\aleph_0$), while that of the set of irrational numbers is uncountable and equal to $\mathfrak{c}$, the cardinality of $\mathbb{R}$.
 The continuum hypothesis states that there is no subset of $\mathbb{R}$ that is of cardinalty strictly smaller than $\mathfrak{c}$ and strictly larger than $\aleph_0$.
-This can not be proven within the framework of the Zermelo--Fraenkel set theory with the axiom of choice, or in other words, it is independent from it.~\cite{Godel:1940,Cohen:1963,Cohen:1964}
+This can not be proven within the framework of the Zermelo--Fraenkel set theory with the axiom of choice (ZFC), or in other words, it is independent from it.~\cite{Godel:1940,Cohen:1963,Cohen:1964} One has to note however the following philosophical problem with cardinalities.
+According to Skolem's paradox, every countable axiomatization of set theory has a countable model, even though there exist not countable sets in the given axiomatization.
+The resolution~\cite{Putnam:1980} of this paradox is that cardinality is dependent on the axiomatization, as bijections between two sets may exist in one axiomatization, while there are none in another one.

 While the above points are interesting from a pure mathematical point if view, the discovery of real numbers (the continuum) was of probably even greater importance in physics, since it made differential calculus possible.
 Since Leibniz and Newton, possibly all physical theories are based on the real numbers, or an extension of them, the complex numbers or the quaternions (and any associative division algebra is isomporph to one of these according to the Frobenius theorem), maybe the octonions or some non-associative division algebra.\cite{Baez:2002}